Better Quality of Life

 Biography - "I believe in healthy change through empowerment and individualized, strengths-based care."

-I am a postdoctoral fellow with eight years of experience in individual therapy and group therapy.
-My experience has focused on treating individuals struggling with mood, anxiety, impulse-control, addiction, and trauma-related disorders.
+I have a PhD in clinical psychology, and I am a Postdoctoral Resident at CenterLife Counseling.
+I have over 8 years of experience in individual therapy and group therapy.
+My clinical practice has focused on treating individuals struggling with mood, anxiety, impulse-control, addiction, and trauma-related disorders.

 My theoretical orientation is integrative.
-Depending on the client and their specific goals, I utilize Cognitive Behavioral Therapy (CBT), humanistic therapy, Acceptance and Commitment Therapy (ACT), and narrative therapy.
+Depending on the client and their specific goals, I utilize Psychodynamic, Cognitive Behavioral, humanistic, Acceptance and Commitment Therapy (ACT), and narrative therapy modalities.
 I view therapy as a collaborative process, and I believe that the modalities used should be discussed and agreed upon during the first several sessions.

-I have experience working with clients with addiction-related concerns and co-occurring mood, anxiety, and trauma-related disorders.
+I have experience working with a wide range of clients that are challenged with addiction-related concerns and co-occurring mood, anxiety, and trauma-related disorders.
 I trained in the mental health department at Hazelden Betty Ford Foundation for three years, and I am passionate about helping those struggling with addiction and co-occurring mental health disorders.

 Additionally, one of my areas of specialization is in working with transgender and non-binary clients.
-The majority of my research in graduate school focused on trans and non-binary individuals, and I have presented over 15 guest lectures pertaining to therapy with trans and non-binary clients in various settings.
+Most of my research in graduate school focused on trans and non-binary individuals, and I have presented many guest lectures pertaining to therapy with trans and non-binary clients in various settings.
 I also have extensive experience working with lesbian, gay, bisexual, pansexual, and asexual individuals.

 State of Minnesota Licensure